VapourNvim/VapourNvim/README.md

 The goal of this project is to simply *get work done* quickly.

 This project is built to be:
 * **Functional**.
 The core of an ideal IDE is functionality.
-It will *not* be compromised for minimalism
+If there is anything you want to add, please consider contributing
 * **Minimal**.
 Too many plugins can affect startup time.
-Time is not to be wasted for opening files and loading plugins!
+VapourNvim loads as smooth as butter with an optimum amount of plugins

 ## Features